rgoerwit/pi-cardano-node-setup/README.md

       e.g.: -n testnet (alternatives: allegra launchpad mainnet mary_qa shelley_qa staging testnet...)
--o    Overclocking value (should be something like, e.g., 2100 for a Pi 4 - with heat sinks and a fan, should be fine) -p    Listen port (default 3000); assumes we are a block producer if <port> is >= 6000 -r    Install RDP
+-o    Overclocking value (should be something like, e.g., 2100 for a Pi 4 - with heat sinks and a fan, should be fine) -p    Listen port (default 3000); assumes we are a block producer if <port> is >= 6000 -P    Pool name (only useful if you've been using CNode Tools and generated a walled inside your INSTALLDIR/priv/pool directory)
+-r    Install RDP
 -R    Relay information (ip-address:port[,ip-address:port...], separated by a comma) to add to topology.json file (clobbers other entries if listen -p <port> is >= 6000)
 -s    Networks to allow SSH from (comma-separated, CIDR) -S    Skip firewall configuration
--u    User who will run the executables and in whose home directory the executables will be installed -w    Specify a libsodium version (defaults to the wacky version the Cardano project recommends) -v    Enable vlan <number> on eth0; DHCP to that VLAN; disable eth0 interface -V    Specify Cardano node version (for example, 1.25.1; defaults to a recent, stable version) -x    Don't recompile anything big, like ghc, libsodium, and cardano-node
+-u    User who will run the executables and in whose home directory the executables will be installed -w    Specify a libsodium version (defaults to the wacky version the Cardano project recommends) -W    Specify a Guild CNode Tool version (defaults to the latest) -v    Enable vlan <number> on eth0; DHCP to that VLAN; disable eth0 interface -V    Specify Cardano node version (for example, 1.25.1; defaults to a recent, stable version) -x    Don't recompile anything big, like ghc, libsodium, and cardano-node